 Ubisoft Montreal | Level Designer | ~4 months

 As I joined the project during the alpha stage, it was an intense production.
-Closing the project meant responding fast and intelligently to playtest feedback, in order to ensure that the content would offer the correct amount of challenge and balance for all play styles, as well as following the campaign’s difficulty curve.
+Closing the project meant responding fast and intelligently to playtest feedback.
+This meant ensuring that the content offered the correct amount of challenge and balance for all play styles, as well as supporting the campaign’s difficulty curve.

 - Refactoring pre alpha level and mission design content bringing it to shipping quality

 - Responding to director feedback and playtest data